zhaoyul/aposd-vs-clean-code/README.md

 >Agreed, and we should probably combine two or three of the above points.

+* New wording: Entanglement between methods in a class doesn't bother you as much as it bothers me.
+You believe that the benefits of decomposing methods are so great that they can compensate for problems caused by entanglement.
+I believe that when decomposed methods are entangled, they are harder to read than if they were not decomposed, and this defeats the whole purpose of decomposition.

 * You believe that ordering the methods in a class is an effective way to manage dependencies between them.
 I believe that ordering can sometimes improve readability a bit, but if methods are entangled then ordering won't fix the problem.

 >I agree with both.
 Ordering can be effective; but it is not a cure-all.

+* New wording: You believe that ordering the methods in a class can help to compensate for entanglement between methods; I don't.

 ## Comments